mcleavey/musical-neural-net/README.md

 to create a symbolic link to the fastai library.

 <h2>Basic:</h2>
+Run the Jupyter Notebook *BasicIntro.ipynb* or follow the individual instructions here.
 To create generations with a pretrained notewise model, using only the default settings, run:

 ```